 Let’s start with how beautiful Roses are from an energetic perspective.
 Roses are typically associated with our heart centers.
-They soften our energy, open our hearts and make it easier for us to let our guards down and freely express and accept love.
+They soften our energy, open our hearts, and make it easier for us to let our guard down and freely express and accept love.

 Katie Hess of Lotus Wei is my favorite person for tuning into the energy of flowers.
 And here is what she has to say about Rose:

 “If you are attracted to the Rose flower, you may need some extra love and comfort.
 As you soften your heart and offer compassion to yourself, it will naturally be returned to you.
 As you treat yourself with more kindness, that naturally extends towards others as well.
 Rose magnifies unconditional love and tenderness.
 One of the best flowers for healing the heart, Rose cools the temper and triggers forgiveness, healing emotional wounds and scars.
 It softens our hard edges and enhances compassion and empathy.” -Katie Hess

 You’ll find Rose in many of the products in our line, but specifically the California Body Oil, which also contains Rose Quartz essence and encourages us to practice loving acceptance towards our bodies.

 Now, let’s explore the Phytochemistry of Roses.
 Roses contain many of the major nutritional players that are key to skin health.
 They contain water-friendly nutrients as well as oil-friendly nutrients.
 You will find them in our Elixirs as well as our Serums and Balms…. ensuring that we are able to capture as many beneficial phytoconstituents as possible to benefit your skin.